-Catherine H. Clark, Director of CASE i3
+Catherine H. Clark, Adjunct Professor and Faculty Director of CASE and CASE i3

-John M. Buley, Jr., Advisory Board Chair
+John M. Buley, Jr., Professor of the Practice and CASE i3 Advisory Board Chair

 John M. Buley, Jr. is Professor of the Practice of Finance at Duke University’s Fuqua School of Business, and Advisory Committee Chair of the Center for the Advancement of Social Entrepreneurship Impact Investing Initiative.
 In 2012, John retired from JP Morgan, where he was Head of Principal Investing for Social Finance.
 As a unit of JP Morgan’s Investment Bank, the Social Finance Group is responsible for investing JP Morgan’s capital commitment of $100mm in impact investments in the Emerging Markets.
 Prior, John was Chairman and Head of the Investment Committee of JPM Mezzanine Capital, a proprietary investment strategy focused on subordinated debt and equity co-investment for mid-cap U.S. and European companies.
 JPM Mezzanine Capital invested over $1bn in over 40 private companies in the U.S. and Europe during his tenure.
 John has held Board of Director responsibilities or Board observer rights for over 20 private U.S. companies.
 John started his career as an attorney in the banking practice of White & Case.
 John earned a J.D. from Temple University and an LL.M in International Taxation from Villanova University.
 John is a member of the New York Bar and admitted to practice in U.S. District Court for the Southern District of New York.